timescale/timescaledb-ruby/README.md

 end
 ```

-In case you don't want to add it to all your models, you can include it in the model you need:
+**OR** In case you don't want to add it to all your models, you can include it in the model you need:

 ```ruby
 class Event < ActiveRecord::Base